MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-shared-disk-cluster-sles-configure.md

     For more information, see [System Requirements and Recommendations in the SUSE documentation](https://www.suse.com/documentation/sle_ha/book_sleha/data/sec_ha_requirements_other.html).

-3. **Install the High Availability Extension**.
+3. **Install the High Availability extension**.
 To install the extension, follow the steps in the following SUSE topic:

     [Installation as Add-on](https://www.suse.com/documentation/sle_ha/book_sleha/data/sec_ha_installation_add-on.html)